 Campaigns and the public will see changes to the way the Public Disclosure Commission handles complaints alleging violations of RCW 42.17A and WAC 390 under a new law that took effect this week.

-The modified process was prescribed by Engrossed Substitute House Bill 2938, which was signed into law March 28 and will affect complaints filed with the PDC on or after June 7.
+The modified process was prescribed by Engrossed Substitute House Bill 2938, which was signed into law March 28.

 Preliminary review of complaints

 Under the new law, the PDC has 90 days in which to resolve or advance complaints alleging violations of the requirements in RCW 42.17A, including those governing campaign finance disclosure, political advertising, lobbying, personal financial affairs statements, and the use of public facilities to support or oppose a candidate or ballot proposition.

 During that time, the PDC must determine whether a complaint is:

 Two new alternative resolutions to campaign finance complaints were created by ESHB 2938: remedial violations and technical corrections.
 Resolving matters as remedial violations or technical corrections are additions to the other tools – such as warning letters and statements of understanding – available to the PDC to resolve complaints short of a formal investigation.

 A number of factors will determine whether a complaint might qualify for resolution as a remedial violation, among them: the harm to the public interest, the amount of expenditures involved, the timing of the alleged violation, whether the candidate won the election, how much the campaign received in contributions and corrective steps taken by the respondent.

 Technical corrections are simpler to define: minor or ministerial errors on required PDC reports that did not materially impact the public interest.
 To qualify for resolution as a remedial violation or a technical correction, the identified deficiencies in reports must be timely corrected.